 On Arch Linux, install the

 android-udev package.
 On Debian and Ubuntu, install the

 Booting into the bootloader interface

 You need to boot your phone into the bootloader interface.
 To do this, you need to hold the volume down button while the phone boots.

-The easiest way to do this is to reboot the phone and begin holding volume down until it boots up into the bootloader interface.
+The easiest approach is to reboot the phone and begin holding the volume down button until it boots up into the bootloader interface.

-Alternatively, turn off the phone, and then boot it up while holding volume down during the boot process.
+Alternatively, turn off the phone, then boot it up while holding the volume down button during the boot process.
 You can either boot it with the power button or by plugging it in as required in the next section.